cse-sim/cse/doc/src/docs/input-data/heatplant.md

 Heat plant schedule: hourly variable choice of OFF, AVAIL, or ON.

-<%= csv_table(<<END, :row_header => false)
-OFF,     HEATPLANT will not supply hot water regardless of demand.
+{{ csv_table("OFF,     HEATPLANT will not supply hot water regardless of demand.
 All loads (HW coils and heat exchangers) should be scheduled off when the plant is off; an error will occur if a coil calls for heat when its plant is off.
 AVAIL,   HEATPLANT will operate when one or more loads demand heat.
 ON,      HEATPLANT runs unconditionally.
-When no load wants heat&comma; least powerful (first) stage runs.
+When no load wants heat&comma; least powerful (first) stage runs.")
-END
-%>
+}}

 {{
   member_table({